pnp/cli-microsoft365/docs/docs/user-guide/cli-output-mode.md

 ### Arrays

 If the command returns information about multiple objects, the command will return a JSON array with each array item representing one object.
-For example, getting the list of available app, will return output similar to:
+For example, getting the list of available apps, will return output similar to:

 ```sh
 $ m365 spo app list -o json